Latest on COVID-19 Pandemic

 The Pandemic is Not Over Yet

-The Global Pandemic is not over as infections and deaths continue with the BA.5 and other subvariants of Omicron emerging and serious new outbreaks reported.
 Suspension of pandemic precautions and misinformation about the pandemic imply that COVID-19 is “near the end.”
-On the contrary, the World Health Organization (WHO) warned that these factors, combined with the more transmissible and dangerous Omicron BA.5 variant, are causing an increase in COVID-19 cases globally.
-The virus has not ‘settled down’ into a purely seasonal or predictable pattern yet.
+On the contrary, the World Health Organization (WHO) warned that these factors, combined with the more transmissible Omicron BA.4 and BA.5 variants, followed by other new subvariants have caused an increase in COVID-19 cases in some states and countries.
+While the Pandemic may seem over for some, it is not over for many.

-Even as more than 261 million people have received a first shot of vaccine in the U.S. and as states and countries loosen and remove restrictions and re-open, the Pandemic persists in the face of conflict in Ukraine and the threats posed by more extreme weather events – in much the same way that the deadly 1918 influenza raged while the world was at war.
+Even as more than 267 million people have received a first shot of vaccine in the U.S. and as states and countries remove restrictions, the Pandemic persists in the face of conflict in Ukraine and the threats posed by more extreme weather events – in much the same way that the deadly 1918 influenza raged while the world was at war.
 Such crises actually increase the threat of a resurgence of COVID in the affected regions.
-Although more than 78% of the total U.S. population has received at least the first dose of vaccine, the rate of vaccine hesitancy in some areas severely hampered prevention efforts, particularly in the number of people receiving at least one booster.
+Although more than 80% of the total U.S. population has received at least the first dose of vaccine, the rate of vaccine hesitancy in some areas severely hampered prevention efforts, particularly in the number of people receiving at least one booster.
 In a world weary of the Pandemic, the reimplementation of safety measures has met significant resistance.
 The new variants have proven to be more easily spread than measles, which had previously been the most contagious of all viruses.

 Vaccines, however, offer the most hopeful view of the Pandemic.
-And the booster shot becomes more important with the spread of BA.5.
+And the booster shot becomes more important with the spread of BA.5 and new subvariants.
+Updated vaccines now provide an effective booster.

-“From the start of the US vaccination campaign through the end of November 2021, Covid-19 vaccines prevented about 1.1 million deaths and 10.3 million hospitalizations in the United States, according to estimates by the health care foundation The Commonwealth Fund.
-Even without counting the continued impact of the omicron variant in 2022, it’s a stunning effect that presents a different side to the story of the pandemic.”
+“From the start of the US vaccination campaign through the end of November 2021, Covid-19 vaccines prevented about 1.1 million deaths and 10.3 million hospitalizations in the United States, according to estimates by the health care foundation The Commonwealth Fund.”
 Read more about lives saved in this Vox report.

-Masking, handwashing and avoiding large gatherings continue to be important in combating COVID-19.
-And while the CDC relaxed and removed mask-wearing requirements indoors by those who are fully vaccinated (currently 67% of the U.S. population – only 48% of eligible population are vaccinated with one booster), it is more important then ever for those who are not yet vaccinated to stay vigilant, continue to observe basic safety measures and get vaccinated.
-Authorities recommend that higher quality masks (N95 or KN95) are more effective against Omicron and the BA.2 subvariant.
-Simple cloth masks alone are not sufficient.
+Masking, handwashing and carefully navigating large gatherings continue to be important in combating COVID-19.
+And while the CDC relaxed and removed mask-wearing requirements indoors by those who are fully vaccinated with primary series (currently 68% of the U.S. population – only 12% of eligible population are vaccinated with the up-to-date booster), it is more important then ever for those who are not yet vaccinated to stay vigilant, continue to observe basic safety measures and get vaccinated.

 Global COVID Snapshot